google/googletest/docs/primer.md

 1. Use the `TEST()` macro to define and name a test function.
 These are ordinary C++ functions that don't return a value.
-2. In this function, along with any valid C++ statements you want to include, use the various googletest assertions to check values.
+2. In this function, along with any valid C++ statements you want to include, use the various GoogleTest assertions to check values.
 3. The test's result is determined by the assertions; if any assertion in the test fails (either fatally or non-fatally), or if the test crashes, the entire test fails.
 Otherwise, it succeeds.